Alpha-fetoprotein

 Alpha-fetoprotein (AFP, α-fetoprotein; also sometimes called alpha-1-fetoprotein, alpha-fetoglobulin, or alpha fetal protein) is a protein that in humans is encoded by the AFP gene.
-The AFP gene is located on the q arm of chromosome 4 (4q25).
+The AFP gene is located on the q arm of chromosome 4 (4q13.3).
 Maternal AFP serum level is used to screen for Down syndrome, neural tube defects, and other chromosomal abnormalities.

 AFP is a major plasma protein produced by the yolk sac and the fetal liver during fetal development.
 It is thought to be the fetal analog of serum albumin.
 AFP binds to copper, nickel, fatty acids and bilirubin and is found in monomeric, dimeric and trimeric forms.

 Structure

 AFP is a glycoprotein of 591 amino acids and a carbohydrate moiety.

 Function

 The function of AFP in adult humans is unknown.
 AFP is the most abundant plasma protein found in the human fetus.
-Maternal plasma levels peak near the end of the first trimester, and begin decreasing prenatally at that time, then decrease rapidly after birth.
+In the fetus, AFP is produced by both the liver and the yolk sac.
+It is believed to function as a carrier protein (similar to albumin) that transports materials such as fatty acids to cells.
+Maternal plasma levels rise until the 32nd week of pregnancy, when they begin to decline.
+They decrease rapidly after birth.
 Normal adult levels in the newborn are usually reached by the age of 8 to 12 months.
 While the function in humans is unknown, in rodents it binds estradiol to prevent the transport of this hormone across the placenta to the fetus.
 The main function of this is to prevent the virilization of female fetuses.
 As human AFP does not bind estrogen, its function in humans is less clear.
+In human liver cancer, AFP is found to bind glypican-3 (GPC3), another oncofetal antigen.

 The rodent AFP system can be overridden with massive injections of estrogen, which overwhelm the AFP system and will masculinize the fetus.
 The masculinizing effect of estrogens may seem counter-intuitive since estrogens are critical for the proper development of female secondary characteristics during puberty.
 However, this is not the case prenatally.
 Gonadal hormones from the testes, such as testosterone and anti-Müllerian hormone, are required to cause development of a phenotypic male.
 Without these hormones, the fetus will develop into a phenotypic female even if genetically XY.
 The conversion of testosterone into estradiol by aromatase in many tissues may be an important step in masculinization of that tissue.
 Masculinization of the brain is thought to occur both by conversion of testosterone into estradiol by aromatase, but also by de novo synthesis of estrogens within the brain.
 Thus, AFP may protect the fetus from maternal estradiol that would otherwise have a masculinizing effect on the fetus, but its exact role is still controversial.